L.1. - GENERAL DESCRIPTION - Section Menu

 - Figure 1 -

 Fuel is drawn from the fuel tank by the pump, which is secured to the engine block and is driven by an eccentric on the jackshaft.
+The pump consists of two main bodies, which clamp a diaphragm between their outer flanges.

 The lower body assembly comprises a rocker arm and link, both of which pivot on a pin located in the body; attached to the link is the pull rod incorporated in the diaphragm assembly.